Chun-Li: Design

 Chun-Li was designed with an exceptionally strong physique because she was the sole woman among a roster of powerful male characters in Street Fighter II.
 To overcome this perceived imbalance, she was devised as a character who had mastered Chinese kenpo and really pushed her body to the limit so that she could compete with such a cast of large and imposing men.
 She was nevertheless the fastest but physically weakest character in her first game.
 Capcom producer Yoshiki Okamoto said he wanted to also make the life bar for Chun-Li "shorter than for the other characters because women are not as strong.
 But Nishitani didn't want to do that.
 We both had legitimate reasons, but then we came to an agreement to not make it shorter."

 Chun-Li is particularly well known for her very muscular legs, while depictions of the rest of her body are more variable.
 According to Capcom composer Yoko Shimomura, Chun-Li's big thighs originated from Akiman's personal fetish.
 The size of Chun-Li's thighs massively increased in Street Fighter III.
 Capcom producer Yoshinori Ono commented on the issue.
 "I witnessed as her thighs made a sudden jump into gigantism in SFIII.
 When we first put her in the game, her sprite was just an outline and her thighs weren't that big...but as the artists starting coloring her in, her legs got thicker and thicker."
 However, they all felt the larger legs increased the expressiveness of her animations.
 Regarding then-upcoming Street Fighter IV, Ono said the "character designer, [Daigo] Ikeno, is kind of into thick girls, so as an artist he feels that the most beautiful thighs he can give Chun-Li would be of the wide variety."

 Chun-Li sprite's panty-flashing animation frames have been censored for the home console releases by Nintendo.
 In response to fans that were disappointed with Chun-Li's absence from Street Fighter III, Capcom added her to the 3rd Strike version of the game.
-Since her main designer, Akiman, was busy with other assignments she was redesigned by other members from the staff, taking the most time and effort out of all characters.
+Since her main designer, Akiman, was busy with other assignments, she was redesigned by other members from the staff; Chun Li the most time and effort out of all characters.
 Her inclusion into Street Fighter EX was deemed natural by the studio Arika, with producer Ichiro Mihara describing her as one of the three essential Street Fighter characters along with Ryu and Ken.